Nazareth (band): Career

-Hair of the Dog was released in April 1975 and was produced by Manny Charlton, ending Roger Glover's association with the band.
-The title track of that album (popularly, though incorrectly, known as "Son of a Bitch" due to its hook lyric) became a staple of 1970s rock radio.
-The American version of the album included a song originally recorded by The Everly Brothers, the melodic Boudleaux Bryant-penned ballad "Love Hurts", that was released as a hit single in the UK and in the US, where it went platinum.
+Hair of the Dog, released in April 1975, was produced by Manny Charlton, ending Roger Glover's association with the band.
+The title track – popularly, though incorrectly, known as "Son of a Bitch" due to its hook lyric – became a staple of 1970s rock radio.
+The American version of the album included a song originally recorded by the Everly Brothers: the melodic Boudleaux Bryant-penned ballad "Love Hurts".
+This became a hit in the UK and in the US, where it went platinum.
 The track became the band's only US Top Ten hit and was also a top 10 hit in nine other countries, reaching number 1 in six of them.
 The song was on the Norwegian chart for 60 weeks.

-In 1979, second guitarist Zal Cleminson was added to the line-up, remaining for two albums, No Mean City and Malice in Wonderland, and contributing numerous compositions.
+In 1979, second guitarist Zal Cleminson (previously of The Sensational Alex Harvey Band) was added to the line-up, remaining for two albums, No Mean City and Malice in Wonderland, and contributing numerous compositions.
 Malice in Wonderland contained the single "Holiday".
 In 1981, they contributed the song "Crazy (A Suitable Case for Treatment)" to the soundtrack to the film, Heavy Metal.

 Various Nazareth line-ups continued to make studio albums and tour throughout the 1980s and 1990s, although their popularity had declined such that some albums no longer received either a UK or a US release.
 They remained popular in Europe, particularly Germany, where "Dream On" became a hit single.
 In 1991, Billy Rankin returned to replace Manny Charlton on the No Jive album, remaining with the band until 1994.

-A tribute came in 1993 when Guns N' Roses covered Nazareth's "Hair of the Dog" on "The Spaghetti Incident?", consolation after they turned down Axl Rose's request for the group to play at his wedding.
+A tribute came in 1993 when Guns N' Roses covered Nazareth's "Hair of the Dog" on "The Spaghetti Incident?"; consolation after they turned down Axl Rose's request for the group to play at his wedding.
+"Axl really made me more aware of Nazareth…" recalled GNR guitarist Slash, "because he can sing like that McCafferty guy, and really dug his voice.
+And so I remember listening to Nazareth a lot at one point."

 Rankin departed again in 1994, but with Jimmy Murrison and keyboard player Ronnie Leahy, Nazareth maintained a live following in Europe and the US.